roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2245-Pi-HAT/Overview/README.md

 The RAK2245 Pi HAT is a complete and cost efficient gateway solution that can help you develop a full LoRa® system.
 This is an economical way to create different solutions like smart grid, intelligent farm and other IoT applications.
 It is also ideal for manufacturing small series that can expand into more applications.

 <rk-btn
-  src="../quickstart/"
+  src="../Quickstart/"
-  label="Get Started with RAK2245 Pi Hat - LPWAN Gateway Concentrator Module" />
+  label="Get Started with RAK2245 Pi HAT WisLink-LoRa" />

 <rk-quick-links :params="$frontmatter.params.qlinks" />

-### Product Features
+## Product Features

 - Compatible with Raspberry Pi 3 Model B+ edition.
 - Integrated Ublox MAX-7Q GPS Module and heat sink.